ying-teaching/python/1-introduction-programming/introduction.md

 ## Compiler and Interpreter

-A compiler translates high-level language program into separate machine language program.
-Machine language programs are executable applications that can be executed at any time.
+A compiler translates high-level language programs into machine language programs.
+Machine language programs are executable applications that can be executed by computers.
+Diffeernt comuputers (cell phone, PC, mainframe cmputer) may use different CPUs that execute different machine languages.
+It is the job of the compiler to compile the high level program into different machine code programs for different computers.

 There is another way to run programs written in high-level langauges: using interpreter.
-An interpreter translates and executes instructions in high-level language program such as Python.
+An interpreter is a "machine" that translates and executes instructions in high-level language program such as Python.
 It interprets and executes one instrunction at a time.

 ![interpreter](./images/interpreter.png)

-Of course, the interpreter is a machine code file excuted in a CPU.
-You can think an interpreter as a **machine emulator** that can understand high-level langugase instructions.
+Of course, the interpreter is a machine code program excuted in a CPU.
+You can think an interpreter as a **machine emulator** or **software machine** that can understand and execute high-level langugase instructions.

 Python is an interpreter and Python programs are interprted (executed) by Python.
 A program language that requires an interpreter is often called a scripting langauge.
 A program written in scripting language is called a script.